mturney2/CS-766-CNN-Image-Despeckling-/README.md

 ![flowchart2](Images/Picture5.png){:class="img-responsive"}

-where,   is the learned network parameters for estimating despeckled image,  .
-Network configurations are presented in Table 1.

 ## Results for Additive Noise
 We report on the noise removal from images corrupted with Gaussian white noise with varying noise variance.
 The noisy images were generated using a simple noise model -   where  and   are variance and mean of the noise distribution respectively. (m,n) is defined by the row and column dimensions of the original image.
 The noisy images are de-noised using Gaussian filter, Median filter, Pre-trained CNN and three custom trained CNNs.
 The two figures below present qualitative comparisons among the methods.